dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**:

-- Fixed the requested changes for the PR on [issue-603](https://github.com/codebuddiesdotorg/codebuddies/pull/604).
+- Fixed the requested changes for the PR on [issue-603](https://github.com/codebuddiesdotorg/codgebuddies/pull/604).

+- Worked on writing tests on [seeker-app](https://github.com/dantesolis/seeker) personal project with a friend. **set-to-pvt**

 **Thoughts:** None